Kelowna nightclub owner planning new Shuswap music festival - Kelowna Capital News

 The letter to the district states the price point for tickets will be $59 for a day pass or $89 for the weekend.

-The Bowies are no strangers to putting on a show; Andy is a partner at the OK Corral, a Kelowna night club with a focus on live music.
-He told the Eagle Valley News he hopes to move to the Shuswap and put down roots, creating a lasting positive relationship with local residents and visitors while putting on the festival.
+Andy told the Eagle Valley News he hopes to move to the Shuswap and put down roots, creating a lasting positive relationship with local residents and visitors while putting on the festival.

+On Wednesday, Jan.
+29, Sicamous’ council approved the use of the dog park for the festival.

 jim.elliot@saobserver.net